waveywaves/mirrord-kafka-debug-example/BLOG.md

 2. It identifies messages being sent to specific topics
 3. It duplicates these messages, sending the original to the real consumers and copies to your local application

-##### What local mirrord needs to know about the application?
+#### Configuration for queue splitting

-For queue splitting to work, the local mirrord client needs to know:
+For queue splitting to work, you need to configure both the local mirrord client and the mirrord operator.
-- The Kafka topic to listen to
-- The consumer group ID of your application
-- Optional message filters to select specific messages

-These can be configured in your mirrord configuration file:
+##### Local mirrord configuration

+Create a file named `.mirrord/mirrord.json` with the following content:

 ```json
 {